Tesla faces competition for customers, subsidies

 Musk said a single-home residential battery of 10kWh would only cost $3,500, but installation and an inverter to turn the battery's direct power into alternating current used in houses could nearly double the cost of a system to the customer, according to Lux Research, which tracks technology markets.

 "When you factor those things in, actually that's very consistent with those of us who are in the industry," said Paul Detering, CEO of Coda Energy, which supplies battery systems to businesses in California.
-Coda is owned by Fortress Investment Group LLC (FIG.N).
+Coda is owned by Fortress Investment Group LLC.

 Still, the market has great potential, in part because governments are mandating that increasing amounts of energy come from renewable sources such as solar and wind power generators.
 Valued at just $200 million in 2012, the global energy storage industry will grow to $19 billion by 2017, according to research firm IHS CERA.

-"The number of companies that have reached out to us over the last six or seven months has escalated exponentially," said Tim Healy, Chief Executive of energy management firm EnerNOC Inc (ENOC.O), which partnered with Tesla to supply batteries to its commercial and industrial customers.
+"The number of companies that have reached out to us over the last six or seven months has escalated exponentially," said Tim Healy, Chief Executive of energy management firm EnerNOC Inc, which partnered with Tesla to supply batteries to its commercial and industrial customers.

 Tesla brings a well-known brand that stands for quality and innovation, and Musk himself, whose charisma and entrepreneurial bravado have helped quadruple Tesla’s share price in two years.